MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 **Adapter is not active**: Error=(0x80070002) *Failed PF operation on the debug device.
 The debug device is not configured for KDNET*

-- Do not use an added PF port with the “-removepf/-addpf” command line parameter, because any operation on the added PF port will result in a failure (error: Adapter is not active on port), since the vendor NIC inbox driver is set up to expressly *not* run on an added PF.
+- Do not use an added PF port with the “-removepf/-addpf” command line parameter, because any operation on the added PF port will result in a failure (error: Adapter is not active on the port), since the vendor NIC inbox driver is set up to expressly *not* run on an added PF.
 - Both command line options (-addpf/-removepf) must be used only on the root PCI device.

 ```console